tum-gis/ifc-to-citygml3/Readme.md

 The CityGML 3.0 XML schemata required by the FME workspace are provided in the 'xsds' folder. </br>
 The XML schemata are equivalent to the latest release on the [OGC CityGML 3.0 Encodings GitHub Release](https://github.com/opengeospatial/CityGML-3.0Encodings/releases) page.

-Please note that the XML schemata are still under development and subject to change. </br>
+Please note that CityGML 3.0 is not finalized yet (but is quite stable now).
+Therefore, the XML schemata may be still subject to change.</br>

 ## Test data sets